DarkLineX/DarkLineX/README.md

 - Mobile Phone System and Application Security Research.(Android/iOS/harmonyOS)
 - Mobile application risk control strategy analysis and sample data collection.
+- ELF (.so/.o) binary disassembly study.

 🌱 I’m currently learning

+- Learn to write application tools in the Rust programming language.
+- Learn to use the heroes of lol.

 👯 I’m looking to collaborate on